webgme/webgme/docs/analysis_tools/creating_the_simulator_plugin.rst

 be able to execute the plugin.
 For detailed info about the ``metadata.json`` documentation is `available here <https://github.com/webgme/webgme/wiki/GME-Plugins#metadatajson>`_.

+`Click here to open the video in a browser. <https://www.youtube.com/embed/ZEbxRAKi5Z0>`_.

 .. raw:: html

     <div style="position: relative; height: 0; overflow: hidden; max-width: 100%; height: auto; text-align: center;">